Home » GMP » Drug master file (DMF): FDA Guidelines

 If any holder wishes to submit the information supporting data in DMF that is not covered by Type-I through type-IV, a holder must first submit a letter of intent to the DMF Staff.
 FDA will then contact the holder to debate the proposed submission.

-Type 1 Type II and sort IV DMFs should contain a commitment by the firm that its facilities be operated in compliance with applicable environmental laws.
+Type 1 Type II and Sort IV DMFs should contain a commitment by the firm that its facilities be operated in compliance with applicable environmental laws.

-Document Format Required for US DMF:
+Document Format Required for US DMFs:

-• Drug master file holders and their agents/representatives should retain an entire reference copy that’s similar to and maintained within the same chronological order as their submissions to FDA.
+• Drug master file holders and their agents/representatives should retain an entire reference copy that’s similar to and maintained within the same chronological order as their submissions to the FDA.

 • The original and duplicate copies must be collated, fully assembled, and individually jacketed.
 Each volume of a DMF should, generally, be no over 2 inches thick.
 For multi-volume submissions, number each volume.
 For example, for a 3 volume submission, the volumes would be numbered one of three, two of three, and three of three.